Cinnamon-Agency/Cinamofryer/README.md

 2. Paste the project URL: `https://github.com/cinnanet/cinnanet.git`
 3. Click on next, select the project target and click finish.

-Then simply `import Cinnanet` wherever youâ€™d like to use it.
+Then simply `import Cinnanet` wherever you’d like to use it.

 ## Requirements